-If DPS schools are on a Weather Delay Schedule (start time is at 8:30 a.m. or later):
+If DPS schools are on a Weather Delay Schedule:

-- Morning school buses will run on a delayed schedule and begin pick-ups at bus stops one hour later than the normal pick-up time.
+- Morning school buses will run on a delayed schedule and begin pick-ups at bus stops two hours later than the normal pick-up time.
 (Example: If your morning school bus pick-up time is 7:55 a.m., your bus will pick up at 8:55 a.m.)

-- Students walking, biking, carpooling or taking RTD are encouraged to leave home one hour later than they would normally leave for school.
-(Example: If students leave home at 7:45 a.m. for school, he/she would now depart at 8:45 a.m. to arrive to school on time)
+- Students walking, biking, carpooling or taking RTD are encouraged to leave home two hours later than they would normally leave for school.
+(Example: If students leave home at 7:45 a.m. for school, they would now depart at 9:45 a.m. to arrive to school on time)

 - ECE and kindergarten: Morning (AM) kindergarten will not be canceled.
 They will run in accordance with the delay.
 Afternoon (PM) preschool students will attend school and have bus service on their normal schedule.